Makosak/makosak.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Social Determinants of Health (SDOH) researcher using open science tools and an exploratory data analytic approach to investigate issues of equity across space and time.
+I use applied geographic data science and spatial statistics and seek policy-driven, systems-integrating solutions.

 My research centers on how "place" impacts health outcomes in different ways, for different people.

-I use applied geographic data science and spatial statistics and seek policy-driven, systems-integrating solutions.
 Active projects include:

-   - Introducing Multidimensional Metrics for Social Determinants of Health
+   - Calculating Multidimensional Metrics for Social Determinants of Health
    - Identifying Neighborhood-Level Health Effects of Air Pollution in Urban Areas
    - Defining and Ranking Opioid Risk Environments in Rural Areas
    - Social-Spatial Network Analytics for HIV Populations in Urban Areas